Cornell-Food-Safety-AI-Repository/Predicting-fecal-contamination-in-agricultural-water/README.md

 Water Quality Indicators: Examining parameters like E. coli concentrations, microbial source tracking markers, conductivity, dissolved oxygen, and more.

 This repository contains a Python script designed to perform predictions using various machine learning models based on user-specified target labels and algorithms.
 The script supports several regression models and can handle both numerical and categorical data through preprocessing steps like imputation and one-hot encoding.
+## Contents

+For specific meaning of csv file, you can view data dictionary.docx.
 ## Features

 - **Data Preprocessing**: Automatic handling of numerical and categorical data including missing value imputation and one-hot encoding.